How much pressure do I need in the booster?

 Can I get replacement valve cores?

-Yes, we've made our valve cores (with valve core extensions) available at very low cost (cost neutral) so you can order them through your retailer with your next order.
+Yes, we've made our valve cores (with valve core extensions) available at low cost so you can order them with your next order.
 Tubeless made easy!

 Can I use milKit on my road bike?

-The milKit valve system can be used in mountain, road, and city bikes.
+The milKit valve system can be used with all tubeless tires including for mountain, road, and city bikes.
 We recommend using tubeless ready tires and rims for optimal performance and reliability.

-How do I let air out of the tire with the valves being closed on the bottom?
+How do I let air out of the tire when the valves are closed on the bottom?